QUESTIONS FROM ABOVE

-Students using Chapter 1606 or 1607 must verify their attendance each month you are enrolled in school.
+Students using Chapter 1606 or 1607 must verify their attendance each month they are enrolled in school.
 This will trigger your monthly payment.
 You can verify by phone (877) 823-2378 or online at VA WAVE.

 If my G.I.
 Bill runs out before the end of the semester, will it cover the rest of the semester?

-Yes, if you are a veteran who is eligible for the G.I.
-Bill at the start of a semester, you will receive benefits for the entire semester.
+If you are a veteran who is eligible for the G.I.
+Bill at the start of a semester, then yes.
+Veterans will receive benefits for the entire semester.
 Dependents using their parents GI Bill will not be able to take advantage of this.
 Dependents should contact the VA to determine how many days they will have for their final semester of benefits, to discern what they may have to pay in tuition to cover any difference.

-I have changed my class schedule after I submitted the UM VA Enrollment Certification Request form.
+I have changed my class schedule after I submitted a Term Approval Form.
 What do I need to do?

 If I change my major or program of study, what do I need to do?

 Please visit https://vms.olemiss.edu/index/returning-students/#change-major for the forms needed after changing your major.

 How do I ensure that any financial aid is applied to my account?